gtoal/pitrex/xmame-0.106/pitrex_README.txt

 From PC, after X server running PiTrex drivers has been started on the Raspberry Pi, run:

-DISPLAY=raspberrypi:0 xmame -hwvec 2 -skip_gameinfo -skip_warnings omegrace
+DISPLAY=raspberrypi:0 xmame -hwvec 2 -skip_gameinfo -skip_warnings -skip_disclaimer omegrace

 If your LAN doesn't have a DNS server that resolves the "raspberrypi" host name, replace that with its IP address (or add it